This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for

 What happens when a tick bites?

-The feeding process of a tick takes a few days of up to two weeks.
+The feeding process of a tick takes a couple of days or up to two weeks depending on the tick species.
 During this time the ticks frequently regurgitate their stomach contents in the bite wound.
 This may transmit pathogens that cause diseases such as anaplasmosis, babesiosis, Lyme disease, ehrlichiosis, and others to the host.
 Left untreated some diseases can even be fatal.

 So How To Repel ticks on dogs?